By Michael Olson | Posted on October 02, 2013

 What do these findings mean for your business?
-As you work to add a social layer to your site to improve engagement and drive conversions, social login and sharing should be fully integrated.
-We hope these findings provide a useful benchmark as you optimize your on-site social media strategy.
+As you think of ways to acquire more online users, social login should be fully integrated.
+We hope these findings provide a useful benchmark as you optimize your customer acquisition strategy.

-Social login helps solve the challenge of how to collect more accurate data on your users without sacrificing registration conversion rates.
-Social login shortens the registration process to a single click and gives you instant access to rich demographic, psychographic and social graph data on your users.
-This social profile data can be leveraged for content personalization or product recommendations and more tailored segmentation and targeting.
-Social sharing lets your users broadcast content and activities from your site to their social networks, increasing brand advocacy and creating an effective channel to drive qualified referral traffic to your site.
+Social login helps solve the challenge of how to collect more accurate data on your users while increasing registration conversion rates at the same time.
+Social login shortens the registration process to a single click and gives you instant permission-based access to rich demographic and psychographic data on your users.
+This social profile data can be utilized for content personalization or product recommendations and more tailored segmentation and targeting.

 It can be a big headache to implement the plumbing to each social network API on your own.
 These networks use different protocols under the hood, such as OpenID, OAuth, hybrids and proprietary technologies.
 As a result, coding social login on your own requires a significant investment of time, engineering expertise and ongoing maintenance as the networks change their APIs, often without advanced notice.
 Your social login and sharing solution should allow you to easily connect to all the social networks by writing once to a single API.
 By cutting deployment times from weeks or months to a couple days, you can focus on your core competency while trusting that the social and user management tools on your site just work.